charlesportwoodii/galnet-api/README.md

 ### Contributing

-There are several ways you can contribute to the development of GNNA:
+There are several ways you can contribute to the development of GNA:

 - Submit a PR with a new feature
 - Create a detailed issue